zedi-pramodh/eve-api/README.md

 ### Visualizations

-In addition to the language-specific libraries, `make proto` generates visualizations of the protobuf structure, beginning with the root of an edge device config.
+In addition to the language-specific libraries, `make` generates visualizations of the protobuf structure, beginning with the root of an edge device config.
 These are available as `.svg`, `.dot` and `.png` as below.
 Click to zoom in.